BJP suspends Nupur Sharma, expels Naveen Kumar Jindal in damage-control exercise; says it respects all religions | Politics

 The statement announcing action against Sharma and Jindal also made no particular reference to their controversial remarks.

-The opposition Congress claimed the BJP's action against its leaders is ''placatory' and taken following ''threats from external powers''.
+The Congress and other opposition parties claimed the BJP's action against its leaders is ''placatory' and taken following ''threats'' and ''pressure'' from ''external powers''.

 In his statement, BJP's Arun Singh said, ''During the thousands of years of history of India every religion has blossomed and flourished.
 The Bharatiya Janata Party respects all religions.
 The BJP strongly denounces insult of any religious personalities of any religion.''
 India's Constitution gives the right to every citizen to practice any religion of his or her choice and to honour and respect every religion, he said.